-- 1. Discuss whether these are the appropriate broad policy objectives for LIEE and, if they are not, propose others: - Affordability of energy services for low income customers; - Reducing the burdens of energy bills of low income customers; - Equity for low income customers; - Safety and comfort of low income customers; - Energy system reliability and cost-effectiveness (LIEE as an energy resource); and - Environmental quality and reduction of green house gasses. - 2.
+- 1. Discuss whether these are the appropriate broad policy objectives for LIEE and, if they are not, propose others: - Affordability of energy services for low-income customers; - Reducing the burdens of energy bills of low-income customers; - Equity for low-income customers; - Safety and comfort of low-income customers; - Energy system reliability and cost-effectiveness (LIEE as an energy resource); and - Environmental quality and reduction of green house gasses. - 2.
 Given the broad policy objectives for LIEE and assuming there are multiple objectives that are potentially competing, how should the Commission articulate those objectives and prioritize them? - 3.
 Comment on whether the following broad goal statement is a reasonable one from the standpoint of law, Commission policy and community needs:

-To assure that the residence of every low income customer in California is energy efficient by 2015.
+To assure that the residence of every low-income customer in California is energy efficient by 2015.

-4. How should the Commission define the elements of the proposed goal statement to assure that it is clear, efficacious, and reasonable?
-(That is,
+- 4. How should the Commission define the elements of the proposed goal statement to assure that it is clear, efficacious, and reasonable?
+(That is, how should the Commission define "energy efficiency" for the purpose of meeting its LIEE program goals?) - 5.
+Should the broad program goal be applied to all program elements or should the Commission treat some program elements separately from the goal statement?

-&lt;sup>26 The following parties filed comments on the issues raised in this portion of this proceeding: PG&E, SCE, SDG&E/SoCalGas, Southwest Gas Company (SWGas), Disability Rights Advocates (DisabRA), Latino Issues Forum (LIF), Division of Ratepayer Advocates (DRA), The Utility Reform Network (TURN), Association of California Community and Energy Services (ACCES), Greenlining Institute (Greenlining), A World Institute for Sustainable Humanity (A WISH), Bo Enterprises (Bo).
+Disability Rights Advocates (DisabRA), Latino Issues Forum (LIF), Division of Ratepayer Advocates (DRA), The Utility Reform Network (TURN), Association of California Community and Energy Services (ACCES), Greenlining Institute (Greenlining), A World Institute for Sustainable Humanity (A WISH), Bo Enterprises (Bo).